-The control registers for the TLV320AlC3105 are described in detail below.
-All registers are 8 bits in width, with D7 referring to the most-significant bit of each register, and D0 referring to the least-significant bit.
+The control registers for the TLV320AlC3106 are described in detail below.
+All registers are 8 bit in width, with D7 referring to the most significant bit of each register, and D0 referring to the least significant bit.

-Page 0/Register 0: Page Select Register
+Table 8.
+Page 0 / Register 0: Page Select Register

-BIT (1) READ/ WRITE RESET VALUE DESCRIPTION D7-D1 X 0000 000 Reserved, write only zeros to these register bits D0 R/W 0 Page Select Bit Writing zero to this bit sets page 0 as the active page for following register accesses.
-Writing a one to this bit sets page 1 as the active page for following register accesses.
+BIT (1) READ/ WRITE RESET VALUE DESCRIPTION D7-D1 Х 000 000 Reserved, write only zeros to these register bits D0 R/W 0 Page Select Bit Writing zero to this bit sets Page-0 as the active page for following register accesses.
+Writing a one to this bit sets Page-1 as the active page for following register accesses.
 It is recommended that the user read this register bit back after each write, to ensure that the proper page is being accessed for future register read/writes.